Twins Minor League Report (9/3): Miracle Down 1-0

 Unfortunately, the Miracle managed just three hits in the game.
 The three batters at the top of the lineup (AJ Pettersen, Stephen Wickens and Byron Buxton) each had one single.

 As previously stated, the Miracle series will now head to Ft.
 Myers for Game 2 on Wednesday night.
 Lefty Taylor Rogers will get the start for the Miracle in a must-win game.

-In Rochester, the Red Wings will open up game 1 of their best of five series against Pawtucket (the Red Sox AAA affiliate).
+In Rochester, the Red Wings will open up Game 1 of their Best of Five series against Pawtucket (the Red Sox AAA affiliate).
 The Twins will send Cole De Vries to the mound.
 In yesterday's playoff preview, I mentioned that Dakota Watts had been promoted to the Red Wings for the playoffs.
 It was learned on Tuesday morning that Trevor May will also join the Red Wings.

 Cedar Rapids will be playing in Davenport on Wednesday night against the Quad Cities River Bandits.
-Left Brett Lee will be the game 1 starter.
+Left Brett Lee will be the Game 1 starter.

 Tim Shibuya threw a complete game shutout for the Cedar Rapids Kernels.
 On Tuesday, he was named the Midwest League Pitcher of the Week.
 He's been tremendous since coming back from his shoulder injury.
 With the Kernels, he is now 4-0 with a 0.96 ERA.
-He will get the nod in Game 2.
+He will get the nod for the team in Game 2.